matheusflavio/ALG1-TP2/README.md

 # ALG1-TP2
 Repository to save my ALG1-TP2 Implementation.
 This implementation works using really little time and is 100% accurate to stock and extra test-cases.
+It's the second functional implementation.
+The first one was using struct, and this one is using POO.

 ## Compiling and Running the Program
 First of all, clone this repo into a folder of your preference inside your machine by opening a terminal inside that folder and than enter the project folder by running these commands: